 An area-elastic floor combined with a point-elastic top layer provides all the advantages of an area elastic system (high performance) but all the disadvantages of a point elastic floor covering (low durability).
 These systems are preferred by some sports, however are typically less cost-effective and often unsuitable for non-sporting events required within most UK sports halls.

 Typical Construction of Area Elastic Sprung Systems & Point Elastic Floors

-An area elastic sprung sports floor system can be constructed in two ways – the DYNAMIK Sydney and DYNAMIK London systems can both be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.
+An area elastic sprung sports floor system can be constructed in two ways – the DYNAMIK Komfort Plus and DYNAMIK Flexi-Beam Plus systems can both be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.

 Point elastic floors are designed to be laid onto a level slab or screed.
 They are typically a factory produced vinyl which combines an integral foam backing.
 This foam backing achieves low levels of shock absorption but despite this feels soft, which can be ideal for facilities that do not require high sports performance such as pre-schools or facilities that intend not to use heavy equipment, tables and chairs or incorporate non-sporting events such as exams.

 The table below confirms the performance characteristics that each type of sports floor must meet to comply with EN14904 which is the recognised standard for indoor sports flooring.
 A3 and A4 represent area elastic floors and P1, P2 and P3 point elastic floors.